 Apr 13 Morris A. Mechanic Theatre Baltimore, MD

 Apr 14 Woods-Brown Amphitheatre, American University Washington D.C.
-Late afternoon gig (school’s “Spring Concert”) BloodStone supports.
+Afternoon gig ( “Spring Concert”) BloodStone supports.

 Apr 16 East Lansing, MI